B't X: Manga

 The manga was released in North America by Tokyopop.
 When B't X was released in America by Tokyopop, all of the sound effects in the manga were printed in Japanese, just as in the original version and in most other Tokyopop Manga, with the addition of English captions.

-Volume list
+Volumes

 The series was also republished by Home-sha, a Shueisha company, in an edition of more than 300-pages per volume.